Script Feedback Part 2: The Danger Of Other People’s Ideas

 By Jacob Krueger

-As I discussed in yesterday’s post, it’s easy for most writers to identify a obviously terrible note.
+As I discussed in the previous post, it’s easy for most writers to identify a obviously terrible note.
 The real danger occurs with the ones that often seem to be the most intelligent.

 The Danger of Other People’s Ideas